Cloud4Wi-Create/geosdk/sdk/guide/motion_activity/index.md

 # Motion Activity

-Cloud4Wi Geo SDK provides the possibility to detect the motion activity of a User and to be notified when it changes.
+GeoUniq SDK provides the possibility to detect the motion activity of a User and to be notified when it changes.
 The motion activity represents the way the User is moving, e.g., whether he is still or walking, running, moving in a vehicle, etc.

 In details, the provided motion types are the following